 How Literal Is This Marriage Thing—Does Juno Mean Marriage Only?

 Um, NO. Juno is about committed relationship.
-If you are in a committed relationship with someone you cannot or will not legally marry (for example, if you’re gay & cannot get married), things I’m saying about Juno still apply to you.
+If you are in a committed relationship with someone you cannot or will not legally marry (for example, if you’re gay & cannot get legally married in the place where you live), all the things I’m saying about Juno still apply to you.

 What follows is a very brief (and of course incomplete) set of interpretations for Juno in the signs: